writecrow/crow_frontend/README.md

 1. If you haven't done so, install `node.js` & `npm` : https://docs.npmjs.com/getting-started/installing-node
 1. Download this repository as you would normally: `git clone https://github.com/writecrow/corpus_frontend.git`
 1. From the directory of the download, run `npm install` to build local components.
 1. Run `ng serve` for a dev server.
 1. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Compiling the code for production

+1. If not already present, copy the src/environments/environment.dev.ts into `src/environments/environment.prod.ts` and copy values from the "Crow build values" secure note.
-Run `ng build --configuration=production` to build the project.
+2. Run `ng build --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+3. Deploy with the `deploy` helper bash tool, which will rsync the `dist` directory to the production server.

 # Usage
 This application is built on the [Angular](https://angularjs.org/) framework, and follows the best practices of said framework.
 For those familiar with AngularJS, making modifications to the code should be self-obvious.